Nikon Coolpix A in 2025

 Fujifilm X100V Review: An Unfulfilled Dream

-A few months ago, I reviewed the Fujifilm X-E4 and mentioned that I got that camera because For years, I’ve been searching for something that’s compact, elegant and competent – a “Vanity Camera”, as I call it.
+For years, I’ve been searching for something that’s compact, elegant and competent – a “Vanity Camera”, as I call it.
 After much deliberation, I settled on getting the world’s prettiest camera, a Fujifilm x100v.
 Except, as of this writing, I couldn’t find a new body in three different countries that I looked.
-Well, it turned out that my brother managed to find an X100V and was gracious enough to swap it for my X-E4 kit.

 Fujifilm X-E4: An Engaging Experience I'd Rather Not Have

 When I’m on a business trip and I go for breakfast at the hotel’s restaurant, I want to take a few photos of the ambience and the food.
 However, my Nikon D750 feels a bit like an overkill for this job, as does my Nikon D500… or Z6 or even Z50.
-What I want for this occasion is something svelte.
-Like a Nikon Coolpix A or a Nikon J5.
-Except the former is as usable as a butter knife for carving steak and the latter is often outdone by an iPhone.

 exiftool Examples

-Following is a collection of real exiftool commands that I’ve used, along with explanations of what each does. exiftool is a command-line utility that provides very powerful EXIF reading, writing and searching capabilities.
 I’m writing this down because I often spend a lot of time reading through exiftool documentation to find out how to get something done, just to forget it within hours.
 All of these examples work on a Unix shell environment like ZSH on MacOS or the various Linux shells.

 D7100 and AF-P DX 70-300 VR on an Airshow

 Aero India is a biennial air show that takes place on an airfield on the outskirts of Bangalore.
 As per Wikipedia, it’s the world’s largest air show after the one in Paris.
 I first came to know of it when a friend of mine armed with a Nikon D70s and a non-VR 70-300 f/4-5.6 came back with some fabulous shots way back in 2007.
-Ten years later, I got to visit the show with a Nikon D7100 and an AF-P DX 70-300mm f/4.
+Ten years later, I got to visit the show with a Nikon D7100 and an AF-P DX 70-300mm f/4.5-6.3G VR.

 Factoring the Crop

-Here’s a picture whose EXIF I have stripped so you won’t know what equipment was used to shoot it.
 If you had to guess the sensor size, considering that this is a minimally edited photo, what would be your guess?
 FX?
 DX? m43?
 1″?
 1/1.7″?
 1/2.3″?
-Small sensor systems are all the rage these days.
-24-1200mm zoom in a handy little package.
-How about that?
-The problem is, tiny sensors come with compromises.

 AF-S Nikkor 20mm ƒ/1.8G on DX

 Early this year, I acquired a used 20mm ƒ/1.8G Nikkor lens.
 I only have DX bodies and the 20mm works more like a wide-normal prime than an ultra-wide, as on FX.
-20mm ƒ/1.8G Nikkor on a D7100.
-It’s big.
-Why use 20mm ƒ/1.8G? on DX?
-I had long wanted to have a small, fast 24mm prime for my DX bodies.
-While the 35mm ƒ/1.8 DX is compact enough, I don’t like it that much.

 Nikon D750 + 20mm f/1.8G Nikkor

 A few days ago I got the opportunity to try out a Nikon D750, along with the new 20mm f/1.8G Nikkor lens.
 It wasn’t the best of times for trying out new toys for me, because of which I couldn’t get any presentable shots.
 I still got some shooting to do with it and I would go ahead to include those non-presentable shots anyway.
-Nikon D750 with 20mm f/1.8G Nikkor AF-S 20mm f/1.